physimals/quantiphyse/doc/cest/clinical_tutorial.rst

 there is a relatively large tumour on the right hand side of the brain.
 If we select ``cest_rstar_Amide`` from the overlay selector (below the viewing window), an increase in CESTR* is evident around the outer edge of the tumour.
-To see this clearly, we can set the color map range to between 0 and 4.5 using the 'levels' button from the overlay selector below the viewer:
+To see this clearly, we can set the color map range to between 0 and 4.5 using the 'levels' |levels| button from the overlay selector below the viewer:

+.. |levels| image:: /screenshots/overlay_levels.png

 .. image:: /screenshots/cest/clinical_amide_rstar_levels.png